-LGBT Community Fund
+LGBTQ Community Fund

-Supporting Chicago’s LGBT Community through Philanthropy
+Supporting Chicago’s LGBTQ Community through Philanthropy

-In their first round of funding, the LGBT Community Fund awarded $282,500 to 14 organizations in August 2015.
+In their first round of funding, the LGBTQ Community Fund awarded $282,500 to 14 organizations in August 2015.
 These IMPACT Grants provided funding for capacity building and for seed money for new products/organizations, or those in their infancy.

 The second round of funding supported innovative, replicable projects that reach traditionally underserved populations.
 Three projects, each representing a collaboration between two organizations, received $350,000 in Transformational Grants in spring 2016.

 A third round of funding, for projects addressing urgent and underserved needs—healthcare, safety, and services to youth and seniors—awarded $315,000 in Community Grants in spring 2017.